Audio4Linux/Viper4Linux-GUI/README.md

 * [Debian](#debian)
 * [Build from sources](#build-from-sources)

+**IMPORTANT:** Make sure to install the Viper4Linux driver and CLI first.
+It is not included with this GUI: <https://github.com/Audio4Linux/Viper4Linux>

 ### Arch

 On Arch you can use the [AUR package](https://aur.archlinux.org/packages/viper4linux-gui-git/) (using git) provided by yochananmarqos: